Literature of Bosnia and Herzegovina: Sevdalinka

+A later staged photograph from the late 19th or early 20th century depicting Umihana Čuvidina, Bosnian poetess of Sevdah, and Bosniak costume and setting.

 Sevdalinka is a traditional genre of folk ballad, originating from Bosnia and Herzegovina, since 2024 inscribed into UNESCO Intangible Cultural Heritage Lists.
 Although, sevdalinka is an integral part of the Bosniak culture, and as such integral part of Bosnia and Herzegovina song-writing and singing, it is also spread and sang across the ex-Yugoslavia region.

 The actual composers of many sevdalinka ballads are largely unknown, and they are part of traditional folk poetry, often written during Ottoman period.
 However, with a beginning of the 19th century authors were becoming increasingly known.
 The earliest Bosnia and Herzegovina woman author, whose work survives to this day, was Umihana Čuvidina (c.
 1794 – c.
 1870), a Bosnian Muslim poetess of the Ottoman period. Čuvidina sang her poems and contributed greatly to the traditional genre of Bosniak folk music, sevdalinka.

 She wrote about sadness and mourning for her dead lover.
 The only full poem that can be attributed to Čuvidina without doubt is the 79-verse-long epos called "Sarajlije iđu na vojsku protiv Srbije", which was written in Arebica script.

 Aleksa Šantić wrote a number of love songs in the style of these Bosnian love songs, and one of his most well known poem-turned-sevdalinka is Emina, to which music was composed.